spearra/EgineeringHackathonGroup2/README.md

 #### Open EngineeringHackathonGroup2 in VSCode

-#### Install npm/node (using chocolatey):
+#### Install npm/node (using chocolatey or nvm):
 - choco install nodejs-lts
+- nvm install --lts

 #### Ensure npm and node are updated:
-- update npm: npm install -g npm
+- npm install -g npm
-- update node: npm install -g node
+- npm install -g node

 #### Make sure you have npm and angular-cli installed: